bbatsov/metaredux/_posts/2020-12-12-making-sense-of-all-my-blogs.md

 ## Closing Thoughts

+I have to admit that my fondness for the word "redux" turned out to be a major SEO problem due to the massive popularity of React in recent years.
+Just Google "meta redux" and you'll see what I mean.
+That being said at some point I was thinking of doing "Ruby Redux" and "Clojure Redux" as well, but then I came back to my senses and I realized I don't have nearly enough time for so much writing, plus I still prefer writing code to writing articles.

 You might have noticed that all my blogs are pretty spartan when it comes to the visuals.
 A while ago I realized that a blog is all about the content and we can't have a fancy theme distract us from what matters the most.
 On top of this - my CSS skills are a complete zero, so there's that as well.
 A bit of Jekyll, a bit of `minima` (its default theme),